arielhr1987/leira-letter-avatar/README.txt

 = Which format should I use?  =

 The recommended format(.svg) is the best option.
-This option generates the images with the best quality and the resource required to generate it is very low.
+This option generates the images with the best quality, and the resource required to generate it is very low.
-However, there are some cases where you will need to user .png or .jpg, for example, if you're sending avatar images in your emails.
+However, there are some cases where you will need to use .png or .jpg, for example, if you're sending avatar images in your emails.
 There is a know issue that email clients like gmail use a proxy to show the images and at this point don't support .svg format.

 = How are avatars generated?  =